exiinuh/FrameFab/README.md

 5. Click **FiberPrint** to run the whole process.
 6. When it is done, you can turn on *Heat* under the *Edge* mode to see the result of *layer-decomposition*.

+## 4. Contact
+The code is written by Xin Hu (hx37118@mail.ustc.edu.cn) and Yijiang Huang (duckie@mail.ustc.edu.cn).
+Feel free to contact Xin or Yijiang if you have any comments.